chunrapeepat/buildquest/README.md

 > L2 Rollation Hackathon Submission: Boba Network Bounty

 ![BuildQuest](https://i.ibb.co/xS2SFrt/Clean-Shot-2565-05-23-at-03-45-29-2x.png)
 BuildQuest is a grants and bounties platform for Web3 builders.
-In this alpha version, we've built a bounty disbursement automation tool that automatically pays out when the contributor's pull request gets merged.
+For this hackathon, we've built a bounty disbursement automation tool that automatically pays out when the contributor's pull request gets merged.

 > Try it yourself: https://buildquest.xyz, Follow Our Twitter: [@buildquestxyz](https://twitter.com/buildquestxyz)

 ### Why BuildQuest?
 I started this project with a personal belief that "developers will produce 10x quality works if they work on the thing they love".
-I think the future of work should be more like doing side projects where you doing what you consider meaningful and getting earned while maintaining full ownership.
+I think the future of work should be more like building side projects where you doing what you consider meaningful and getting earned while maintaining full ownership.

 In the past years, we started to see this kind of work are getting more and more popular, we started to see developers shift to Web3, we started to see more full-time indie hackers, bounty hunters, and open-source contributors, and the numbers keep going.
+(P.S.
+I'm also one of them :P)

 That's why I wanted to build & experiment around grants & bounties tooling that helps support this kind of builder to build and iterate ideas much more faster and more efficiently.

-I also planned to ship more features soon (see the Roadmap section below), and I want to continue building until we reach our mission that "our product can support builders to earn money by contributing to the project they love".
+I also planned to ship more features soon (see the Roadmap section below), and I want to continue building until we reach our mission that "our product can support builders to earn a living by contributing to the project they love".

 ### Roadmap & future development
 There are 2 aspects that we would like to focus on to achieve our mission.